Bloods & Crips: Second album

-Third
+Third album

 A third album: Bangin’ on Wax Part 3: No Passes was originally recorded in 2004, but not released until 2014.
-None of the original artists are featured on the album, although it was still distributed through Dangerous Records with the help of Tweedy Bird Loc, following the death of producer Ronnie M. Phillips on November 1, 2003, over a decade prior to release.
+Only a few of the original artists are featured on the album, although it was still distributed through Dangerous Records with the help of Tweedy Bird Loc, following the death of producer Ronnie M. Phillips on November 1, 2003, over a decade prior to release.

 Aftermath

-Following the end of the project, the two gangs started separate projects, with the Crips releasing albums under the Nationwide Rip Ridaz name, and the bloods under the Damu Ridas.
+Following the end of the project, the two gangs started separate projects, with the Crips releasing albums under the Nationwide Rip Ridaz name, and the Bloods under the Damu Ridas.

 Nationwide Rip Ridaz

-The Nationwide Rip Ridaz released two albums, the self titled ‘Nationwide Rip Ridaz’ in 1995 and ‘Betrayed (Can't Trust Nobody)’ in 1999.
+The Nationwide Rip Ridaz released two albums, the self-titled Nationwide Rip Ridaz in 1995 and Betrayed (Can't Trust Nobody) in 1999.

 A notable member of the group was Donald “AWOL” Stallworth from Kelly Park, he was killed by law enforcement on June 4, 1997.

 Damu Ridas

-Damu Ridas released their own self titled album ‘Damu Ridas’ in 1995, followed by ‘How Deep Is Your Hood’ in 1999.
+Damu Ridas released their own self-titled album Damu Ridas in 1995, followed by How Deep Is Your Hood in 1999.

 The core members of the Damu Ridas were from two different Blood gangs: the L.A.
 Denver Lane Bloods and the Crenshaw Mafia Bloods.
 The two gangs have been close allies for decades and are still allied today.

 B-Brazy, Peanut II and Lil' Laniak II were from the Denver Lanes.
 Tip Toe, Pimp D, Spyder, O.G Mad Eye, Big Hawk and Lil' Hawk were from the Crenshaw Mafia.
 Of those 9 members, 7 have been confirmed deceased.

-B-Brazy was shot and killed in 2003.
+B-Brazy was shot and killed in a set up in 2003.
 Peanut II was shot 17 times and died in November 1995 by members of the Crips.
 Lil' Laniak II was with his daughter when he was killed around 1995 by the 83 Gangsters.
 Tip Toe was killed by a member of the Neighborhood Piru.
 Spyder was in the neighborhood of the Rollin' 60 Crips when he was shot and killed in 2000.
 O.G Mad Eye and his little brother Lil' Mad Eye were both killed before 2001.
-Big Hawk is deceased and Lil' Hawk is serving a 25 to life prison sentence for murder.
+Green Eyez died due to health problems.
+Big Hawk is deceased and Lil' Hawk was serving a 25 to life prison sentence for murder but was released on parole.